-Information regarding school closings will be primarily communicated by school administration via texts and/or e-mails to those parents/guardians who have signed up for notifications through notifymyschool.com.
+Information regarding school closings will be primarily communicated by school administration via texts and/or emails.
+We will also post information related to school closure on HCS website and HCS Facebook page.

-INCLEMENT WEATHER/EMERGENCY SITUATIONS - In the event of impending inclement weather, please tune in to local radio and television stations for a list of school closings.
-Information will be provided for broadcast by 6:30 a.m.
+INCLEMENT WEATHER/EMERGENCY SITUATIONS

+In the event of impending inclement weather, please tune in to local radio and television stations for a list of school closings.
+Information will be provided for broadcast by 6:30 am.